 - Sear on the infrared burner until you get a crust you like, or the steak reaches 120F.
 If the crust is achieved before it reaches 120F transfer the steak to the cool side of the grill and cook with the lid closed until it reaches 120F.

-- Grill the pineapple slices until bown and charred.
+- Grill the pineapple slices until they have a nice char, flip as needed.

 - Remove steak and let it rest for 10 minutes.